theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 Titan_Illumina_PE
 =================
 The Titan_Illumina_PE workflow was written to process Illumina paired-end (PE) read data.
 Input reads are assumed to be the product of sequencing tiled PCR-amplicons designed for the SARS-CoV-2 genome.
 The most common read data analyzed by the Titan_Illumina_PE workflow are generated with the Artic V3 protocol.
-Alternative primer schemes such as the Qiaseq Primer Panel, the Swift Amplicon SARS-CoV-2 Panel and the Artic V4 Amplicon Sequencing Panel however, can also be analysed with this workflow.
-The primer sequence coordinates of the PCR scheme utilized must be provided along with the raw paired-end Illumina read data in BED and FASTQ file formats, respectively.
+Alternative primer schemes such as the Qiaseq Primer Panel, the Swift Amplicon SARS-CoV-2 Panel and the Artic V4 Amplicon Sequencing Panel however, can also be analysed with this workflow since the primer sequence coordinates of the PCR scheme utilized must be provided along with the raw paired-end Illumina read data in BED and FASTQ file formats, respectively.

 .. note::
   By default, this workflow will assume that input reads were generated using a 300-cycle kit (i.e. 2 x 150 bp reads).
 Modifications to the optional parameter for trimmomatic_minlen may be required to accommodate for shorter read data, such as 2 x 75bp reads generated using a 150-cycle kit.